 We recognise that modern slavery or bonded/forced labour may occur outside and around the mining concessions, notably in relation to the criminal gangs that exploit artisanal miners to illegally extract gemstones.
 We address this risk through community engagement, grievance channels, and human-rights risk related security measures.
+Of particular concern to Gemfields is the increase in juveniles involved in illegal mining around its operations.
+Gemfields is working to raise awareness of the issue with relevant stakeholders.

 There is a supply chain risk in relation to the limited trading of gemstones and the procurement by Fabergé of materials for the jewellery manufacturing process.
 We mitigate this risk by conducting due diligence on all suppliers.
-Such due diligence requires suppliers to commit to complying with our Policies and Procedures.
+Such due diligence requires suppliers to commit to complying with relevant Policies and Procedures.

 Since 2017 there has been a well-publicised insurgency that has affected the Cabo Delgado province in which the Group's Montepuez Ruby Mine ("MRM") is situated.
-The escalation of this insurgency carried on throughout 2021.
+The escalation of this insurgency carried on throughout 2022.
 Whilst we are not aware of a specific escalation in risk related to modern slavery or bonded/forced labour, the conditions associated with the insurgency (c.700,000 internally displaced people, the forced 'recruitment' of primarily young men to the insurgency and the possibility that young women are forced to marry or become victims of sexual crime) are such that there is a general increased risk province-wide.
 The Group is aware of the wider security threat to its operations and its staff.
 Contingency planning for possible evacuation scenarios are updated as circumstances change, including in relation to the mandatory movement of staff away from danger.
 Staff will not be required to surrender their personal identification or passports, but their movement may be strictly limited and controlled should the operation and general safety be at risk.